serverless/blog/posts/2018-03-21-when-why-not-use-serverless.md

 But this is mostly effective for smaller functions.
 Things get [a lot more complicated](https://theburningmonk.com/2018/02/aws-lambda-monolithic-functions-wont-help-you-with-cold-starts/) when you have larger functions or relatively complicated workflows.

 To minimize cold start times, here are some things you should keep in mind:
-Application architecture: keep your serverless functions small and focused; cold start times increase linearly with memory and code size
+- Application architecture: keep your serverless functions small and focused; cold start times increase linearly with memory and code size
-Choice of language: Python & Go can considerably lower cold start times, whereas C# & Java notoriously have the highest cold start times.
+- Choice of language: Python & Go can considerably lower cold start times, whereas C# & Java notoriously have the highest cold start times.
-VPCs:  Cold start times increase due to extra overhead of provisioning networking resources
+- VPCs: cold start times increase due to extra overhead of provisioning networking resources

 ## Heavier reliance on vendor ecosystems